 - 1 Numbers reported under PIQE include both parents and students. - 2 Federal TRIO Programs: Educational Opportunity Centers, Talent Search program, Upward Bound, and Upward Bound Math and Science - 3 "Other" represents campus-based outreach programs.
-Descriptions of representative examples are provided in this summary. - 4 The number of schools and students served is large because one school may host multiple programs, and students may participate in more than one program. - 5 California Community Colleges - 6 Includes distribution of posters and handouts to K-14 schools, students, parents, families, and community organizations that request posters.
-Printed in six (8) languages: English, Spanish, Chinese, Hmong, Korean, Russian, Tagalog, and Vietnamese.
+Descriptions of representative examples are provided in this summary. - 4 The number of schools and students served is large because one school may host multiple programs, and students may participate in more than one program. - 5 California Community Colleges - 6 Includes students, parents, families, and community members